ctfdavis/nestjs-standard-http-response-shape/README.md

 }
 ```

-In this example, the `FormattedMessages` decorator is used to set the `messages` property for the `getHello` and `getError` route handlers.
+In this example, the `FormattedMessages` function is used in two ways:

+1. As a decorator for the `getHello` route handler, it sets the messages property with the given array of messages.
+In this case, it sets the messages property to `['Hello, world!']`.
+2. For the `getError` route handler, it is used differently.
+Instead of being a decorator, the `FormattedMessages` function is called directly with two arguments: an array of messages and an instance of `HttpException`.
+The function then adds the formatted messages to the exception by setting the metadata on a new instance of the exception.
+This new instance is then thrown in the getError route handler.
+In this case, the formatted messages are `['An error occurred.']`.

 ### Response Shape